 With more than ten dragons at their command, House Targaryen’s grip on the Iron Throne seems absolute.
-Yet, within the walls of the Red Keep, family strife and personal ambition threatens to destroy everything Aegon the Conqueror built.
+Yet, within the walls of the Red Keep, family strife and personal ambition threatens to burn down the Targaryen family tree and destroy everything Aegon the Conqueror built.
 What’s the cause?

 Well, King Viserys Targaryen has named his daughter Rhaenyra Targaryen his heir over his son Aegon, undermining years of patriarchal tradition.
 While they don’t know it yet, this decision will cause a civil war that will begin the House of the Dragon’s slow decline and end their royal line.
 But who is Rhaenyra Targaryen, what makes her one of the most important House of the Dragon characters, and why did Viserys want her to be his heir?